 Font and Colors

-The word “Mitsubishi” can be used as part of a logo or separately.
-It is made in an individual font with the letter “B” separated in the middle.
+The word “Mitsubishi” can be used separately or as part of a logo.
+It is in an individual font with the letter “B” separated in the middle.
 That is, the right and left sides are not closed.
 There is also an “M” with a taper at the bottom on the central part.

-The palette of the logo is sparse.
-In the early versions of the logo, only black and white were present.
-And later versions are more diverse since an additional color has appeared: the icon is made in red, the inscription is black, the background is white.
+The logo’s palette is sparse.
+In the early versions, only black and white were present.
+Later versions are more diverse since an additional color has appeared: the icon is red, the inscription is black, and the background is white.

 What does the Mitsubishi logo mean?